The Duerden Website

 Andrea married Nathan Barrows in June 2004 and Neil married Niki Irvine in October, also 2004.

 I started school at the Edgworth Methodist Junior School (now a block of apartments).
 The kids there took the mickey out of my Scouse accent.
-I remember having to fight (and beat) the “Cock of the infants” (Douglas Innes), just to prove that I wasn’t any “different” to them.
-My mother told me that I lost the accent and started to talk broad Lancashire within 2 weeks of arriving there.
+I remember having to fight (and beat) the "Cock of the infants" (Douglas Innes), just to prove that I wasn't any "different" to them.

-At 8 years old, we moved on, to live in a Council owned, prefabricated house made from wood and asbestos sheeting in Bromley Cross a little nearer Bolton but I still travelled to “the Meths”.
-My brother, Richard was born around this time.
+At 8 years old, we moved on, to live in a Council owned, prefabricated bungalow made from wood and asbestos sheeting in Bromley Cross, a little nearer Bolton but I still travelled to "The Meths".

 I passed my “11 plus” (entrance examination) to both Bolton and Darwen Grammar schools but I talked my mum and dad into letting me go to the Technical College in Darwen.

-I have now made a few contacts from school, all due to the photograph of my first year class published in the Photo Gallery.
+I have now made a few contacts from school, all due to the photograph of my first year class published in the Photo Gallery

 Kathleen Taylor and George Bibby reminded me who some of them are but Gordon Holden has nearly named them all.
-Anybody else out there who could help me, please get in touch.
-I would love to here from you.
-School Trivia

 Point of interest here - Darwen Tower, real name The Jubilee Tower was built between 1897/8 and was opened 24th September 1898.

-When I was 12, we moved back near Edgworth to live in the “Turton Conservative Club” (which is now a Rest Home).
+When I was 12, we moved back near Edgworth to live in the "Turton Conservative Club" (which is now a Rest Home).
 My mum was the Stewardess of the club.
-My dad worked at “Jellicoe’s”, the village garage.
+My dad worked at "Jellicoe's", the village garage.
 The club was a great place for me.
-I could practice football in the “Ballroom”, snooker and darts in the games room/bar, crown green bowl, shoot (Starlings with an air-rifle), fly gliders off the roof.
-It was a youth’s paradise.
+I could practice football in the "Ballroom", snooker and darts in the games room/bar, crown green bowl, shoot (Starlings with an air-rifle), fly gliders off the roof.
+It was a youth,s paradise.

-I think I was 13 when I started to play football for Turton & Edgworth Juniors.
-Our "pitch" was in the field behind my junior school.
-Our manager was a Mr. Dick Morris, a lovely man, who used to live in Crown Point.
-I remember he took a few of us to watch Accrington Stanley play one of there last games in the Football League.
 My first team debut when I was about 15, was on a freezing cold day playing a team from Darwen.
 We played on Sett End, which was the highest playing fields around Darwen.
 I remember spending quite some time in the toilet block during the game because I'd been hit in the "you know where" with the ball.
 I was in absolute agony for about ten minutes.

 I left school at 15.
 My dad was so annoyed that I’d talked my mum into signing the papers without him knowing.

-He made me walk round the village trying to get a job.
-I was taken on as a “Casual Labourer” by Billy “Bricky” Knowles.
-I remember, my first task was to stack a wagon-load of bricks outside a house that Billy was building for Jack Holden, the owner of the famous Ice Cream Shop.
+I remember, my first task was to stack a wagon-load of bricks outside a house that Billy was building for Jack Holden, then, the owner of the famous Ice Cream Shop.
 I was helping Brian Hart, another one of "Bricky's" helpers.
 At lunch-time I walked down to the garage to get a lift home with my dad.
 My hands were red-raw with handling the rough bricks.
-We had a quick bite and then rushed back to the garage, where my dad made me a pair of “mitts” out of an old car tyre inner tube which made handling the bricks much more pleasant.
+We had a quick bite and then rushed back to the garage, where my dad made me a pair of "mitts" out of an old car tyre inner tube which made handling the bricks much more pleasant.

-I unfortunately got “laid off” (sacked) when the winter arrived after only 6 months.
-While I was waiting for my application for a job at Metropolitan Vickers (a very large engineering company based in Trafford Park, Manchester) to be accepted my dad got me a job at the garage.
-I worked there for 6 months.
-During that period, I was “sacked” again twice (my dad always got me re-instated).
+During that period, I was "sacked" again twice (my dad always got me re-instated).
 The first time was for crashing a van into a wagon when I was reversing it out of the garage.
-I can’t remember the other occasion at the moment.
+I can't remember the other occasion at the moment.
 Working with my dad was a great experience.
-He taught me a lot about “life”, as well as the motor industry.
+He taught me a lot about "life", as well as the motor industry.

-Again, after six months I was accepted into the “Training School” at “Metro Vick’s”.
-I had to catch the 6 o’clock train to Bolton and then catch a bus to get me to Trafford Park by 7-30 am.
+I had to catch the 05:59 am. train from Turton Station, to Bolton and then catch a bus to get me to Trafford Park by 7-30 am.

 Well, the trend didn’t change.
 6 months later, my maternal grandparents had died.
 My mum and dad had bought their house in Lytham so we moved again.
 That was in 1959.
 My dad had organised himself a job working at the Atomic Energy Factory at nearby Salwick.
 Now known as UKAEA.

-Whilst I waited for a reply, the next Monday, I took a job as a welder (I’d been trained both by my dad and at Metro Vick’s) at A-Z Engineering, making car exhaust pipes.
-As there wasn’t a welding set-up available, I was put on a fly machine, cutting the slots in the pipes.
+I applied for a Draughtsman's position at what was then called English Electric (the company changed name many times and is now BAE Systems).
+Whilst I waited for a reply, the next Monday, I took a job as a welder (I'd been trained both by my dad and at Metro Vick's) at "A & Z Engineering", making car exhaust pipes.
+As there wasn't a welding set-up available, I was put on a fly machine, cutting the slots in the pipes.
 It was piecework and at a very good rate of pay and I really enjoyed it.

 Friday morning, the boss put me on the welding benches.
-After about an hour, I was asked “how it was going” and I said that I’d rather be back on the fly press.
-Well, he shot off to his office and within five minutes my pay-packet and my cards were in my hand and I was shown the door.
+After about an hour, I was asked "how it was going" and I said that "I'd rather be back on the fly press".
+Well, he shot off to his office and within five minutes, my pay-packet and my cards were in my hand and I was shown the door.
 I was sacked again.
 That was four sackings in less than 18 months.

 Luckily, I got the job at EE.

-Even at EE, where I was excepted into the Flight Test Instrumentation Department, there was another turn of fate.
 There wasn't a drawing board vacant so I was put in the "workshop" which was under the leadership of Charlie Firth.
 I can't remember the details but when I was asked to move to the Drawing Office, I liked it so much that I was allowed to stay there and train as an Instrument Maker.

 In 1960 Lytham Corinthians Football Club manager Charlie Turner and the Chairman knocked on my door and talked me into signing for them.
 I only played for two seasons but the experience was great.
-I was lucky to be chosen to represent the Blackpool Football League during my first season.
+I was lucky to be chosen to represent the Blackpool Amateur Football League during my first season.
 Unfortunately we lost 7-1 to an Eccles League side.

 Geoff Foxcroft joined us in the early 80's.